wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/grpc-server/readme.md

 ## gRPC Server Installation

-The [gRPC Server](/en/waves-node/extensions/grpc-server/) extension can be installed on the [node](/en/blockchain/node/) by two methods: using Deb package or ZIP file.
+The [gRPC Server](/en/waves-node/extensions/grpc-server/) extension can be installed on the [node](/en/blockchain/node/) by two methods: using DEB package or TGZ archive.

-### Installation via Deb Package
+### Installation via DEB Package

-1. Download the latest version of the deb package from the [Releases](https://github.com/wavesplatform/Waves/releases) page (Assets section).
+1. Download the latest version of the DEB package from the [Releases](https://github.com/wavesplatform/Waves/releases) page (Assets section).

-   The package name is as follows:
+   The extension package name is as follows:

    * for Mainnet `grpc-server_{version number}_all.deb`
    * for Testnet `grpc-server-testnet_{version number}_all.deb`